-Typically, home values appreciate in the long term.
+Almost always, home values appreciate in the long term.

-All these play a role.
+Each of these factors plays a role.